Sajad-Hussaini/sgsim/README.md

 ## Contact

-For questions or assistance, please contact:
+For questions or assistance, please feelfree to contact:

 **S.M.
 Sajad Hussaini**
 📧 [hussaini.smsajad@gmail.com](mailto:hussaini.smsajad@gmail.com)

-> Please include "SGSIM" in the subject line for faster response.
+> Please include "SGSIM" in the subject line for a quicker response.

 ### Support the Project

-If you find this package useful, contributions to help maintain and improve it are always appreciated.
+If you find this package useful, contributions to help maintain and improve it, are always appreciated.

 [![PayPal](https://img.shields.io/badge/PayPal-Donate-blue.svg)](https://www.paypal.com/paypalme/sajadhussaini)